rolandrgarceau/wxpython-basics/build-resources/0-io-core.md

 # [Core I/O](https://docs.python.org/3/library/io.html#module-io)

-Source from Lib/io.py.
+Source from [Lib/io.py](https://github.com/python/cpython/blob/master/Lib/io.py).
+Read the github readme on the base I/O heirarchy in Python first (IOBase is an abstract class).
 Usually hello worlds have similar basic mentality: Outline the install and then write some "stuff" to the console to know the minimums are working.
-This outline is a little higher up on the food chain as the "read-it-first-guide" for understanding how the application *will best* use your data as it is passed around in "la-la-land" to wherever it needs to go.
+This outline is a little higher up on the food chain as the "read-it-first-guide" for understanding how the application *will best* use your data as it is passed around in "la-la-land"- to wherever it needs to go.
 Get ready for the $10 concepts tied together here after months of squirrel chasing (I'm still figuring it out as we go too, btw).

 ## Three types of file objects defined in the [io]() module
 * text i/o